roshanreacts/mercury-js/apps/docs/docs/packages/record-owner.md

 ---
 sidebar_position: 2
-title: Record Owner Package
+title: Record Owner
 ---
 # Record Owner Package

-The Record Owner package provides functionality to manage ownership of records in your application.

-## Features

-- Assign owners to records
-- Transfer ownership
-- Owner-based access control
-- Ownership history tracking

-## Installation

-To install the Record Owner package, run:
+**Coming Soon**

+The Record Owner feature is available, but detailed documentation is currently being prepared.
+Check back soon for comprehensive information on how to use and implement the Record Owner package in your projects.